dapinkone/graphanaIRC/README.md

 - [X] reports firing alerts on channel

 Graphana stuff
-- [X] Host simple web endpoint to receive JSON post requests ( to receive an alert from graphana )
+- [X] Host simple web endpoint to receive JSON post requests ( to receive an alert from grafana )
 - [X] JSON parsing of alerts
 - [X] Rate Limiting: Determine if the alert has been reported within configurable time window.
 If not, report to IRC.
 - [X] Rate Limiting duration configurable per alert.